 They also had an enemy in Ed-grr, the shop owner's grumpy guard dog who enjoyed mocking them about how nobody wanted them because they weren't special or exotic.
 Ed-grr hated how their crazy plan worked, and wanted to recapture them and drag them back to Pick-A-Dilly just so he could torment them more.

 Despite Hallmark's efforts, the series never gained enough steam to earn itself a cartoon series and compete with its predecessors and peers, the Pound Puppies.
 There was a Burger King tie-in with a few toys, including some odd doll-stocking hybrids called 'Sock-Ems', and a handful of books telling their story, but beyond that there wasn't much beyond the strange backstory and the dolls' ability to purr that made them stand out.

 These toys provide examples of:

-- Animal Stereotypes - Romp-purr fit the usual dog stereotype particularly well.
+- Animal Stereotypes - Romp-purr fits the usual dog stereotype particularly well.

-- Ass in a Lion Skin - Kinda the whole point.
+- Ass in a Lion Skin - The cats pretending to be other animals is kinda the whole point.